USEFUL TIPS FOR…

 - Walk the neighborhood with your children showing them safe places in an emergency like a neighbor’s house or an open store.

-- Review the route that your children use to walk to school to ensure that it is the safest
+- Review the route that your children use to walk to school to ensure that it is the safest alternative.

 - Practice having children recite their full name, address, and telephone number (including area code), and how to make emergency phone calls from home, phone booths, and cell phones.